 Welcome to Year 3 and the first year of Key Stage 2.
 Mrs Chumbley is the class teacher and Mrs Masterson is the teaching assistant.

 Year 3 is the first class in Key stage 2 and children are provided with opportunities to develop the skills that will enable them to be more independent in their learning.

 We provide the support needed for each child to reach their potential as well as enjoy the journey along the way.
 Children are encouraged to express their individual talents across the curriculum and there are plenty of opportunities to celebrate these achievements.

-During the year we learn about a range of exciting topics including Europe in geography, the Romans in history and Forces and Magnets in science.
+During the year we learn about a range of exciting topics including Europe in geography, the Romans and Anglo Saxons in history and Forces and Magnets in science.
 Children have the opportunity to take part in class trips and visits to enhance these topics and they also go swimming in the spring term.
-Maths and English are core subject within the curriculum and parent support at home with reading, comprehension, multiplication and division facts and homework are essential so that children make the best possible progress in all areas of the curriculum.
+Maths and English are core subjects within the curriculum and parent support at home with reading, spellings, timetables and home learning are essential so that children make the best possible progress in all areas of the curriculum.

 We all enjoy being in Year 3 and look forward to an exciting year ahead.

 This week we have been doing lots of Art to celebrate Hope and Happiness Arts Week.
 We have:

 Year 3 started their week by drawing what they think a bee looks like.
 They then did some research and completed further observational drawings using information they had found out.
 Later in the week, they will go outside to observe bees and create graphs of their findings.
 Miss Williams was excited to dress up as a bee today too!

 We practised using correct mathematical vocabulary for turning today, including: anti-clockwise, clockwise, half turn, full turn, quarter turn and three-quarter turn.

 In Computing, we are learning to code.
 We have been writing algorithms to move our sprites.
 This week we focused on using the repeat command and adding speech to our algorithm.